Gian-Michele-Cherchi/ml-gle/README.md

 With the ML-GLE, only a small fraction of the simulation time is needed to extrapolate the effective single polymer dynamics and discover the diffusion coefficient.

 ### Pre-processing
-The modes dataset is obtained from the LAMMPS output trajectories in binary format [src/](src/data/README.md)
+The modes dataset is obtained from the LAMMPS output trajectories in binary format.
+Under the directory [src/data/](src/data/README.md)
 ### Post-processing

 The training dataset is available at at https://huggingface.co/datasets/gian-michele/meltBR